John Grieco Research Associate Professor

 Dr. Grieco currently manages a multidisciplinary research program with a focus on the biology, ecology and transmission dynamics of vector-borne illness.
 He has a long history of working on vector borne disease throughout the tropics and his research centers on malaria, Japanese Encephalitis, Dengue, Chagas, and rickettsial pathogens.
 He maintains active collaborations in South Korea, Thailand, Nepal, India, Peru, Mexico and Belize, as well as a number of industry partners in BASF and SC Johnson.
 Dr. Grieco has an extensive history in the design of novel repellents, irritants and toxicants for disease vectors.
 He has developed a number of field and laboratory assays for identifying and optimizing behavior-modifying compounds for use in the control of mosquito, sand fly and triatome vectors.

-- Research Associate Professor, Biological Sciences, University of Notre Dame
+- Research Associate Professor, Biological Sciences, University of Notre Dame, IN

-- Associate Director, Eck Institute for Global Health
+- Associate Director, Eck Institute for Global Health, Notre Dame, IN

-- Associate Professor, Division of Tropical Public Health, Uniformed Services University, Bethesda, Maryland
+- Associate Professor, Division of Tropical Public Health, Uniformed Services University, Bethesda, MD

 - B.S., University of Notre Dame